nikypopov/Embedded-Systems/README.md

 # project(s) and examples(s)
-some embedded systems software pluse other low-mid level language work (c/c++,*rust)
+some embedded systems software pluse other low level language work

 ## directory outline
 - **[Kernel-Timers-1](https://github.com/nikypopov/embedded-and-systems/tree/main/Kernel-Timers-1)**: Linux kernel module to control a software (kernel) timer.
 Standalone kernel module and a userspace program to communicate with the kernel module.